fncbook/fnc/chapter6/basics.md

 for all sufficiently small $|\delta|$.
 ````

-Numerical solutions of IVPs have errors, and those errors can be seen as perturbations to the solution. {numref}`Theorem %s <theorem-depIC>` gives an upper bound of $e^{L(b-a)}$ on the infinity norm (i.e., pointwise) absolute condition number of the solution with respect to perturbations at an initial time.
+Numerical solutions of IVPs have errors, and those errors can be seen as perturbations to the solution. @theorem-depIC gives an upper bound of $e^{L(b-a)}$ on the infinity norm (i.e., pointwise) absolute condition number of the solution with respect to perturbations at an initial time.
 However, the upper bound may be a terrible overestimate of the actual sensitivity for a particular problem.

 (demo-basics-cond)=
 ::::{prf:example} Conditioning of an IVP